-- Customer support, including availability, responsiveness and quality of support. - Service level agreements (SLAs) that define performance metrics like RTO and RPO targets, uptime guarantees and penalties for non-compliance. - Compliance and regulatory requirements, including meeting industry standards for compliance certifications, audits and regulatory requirements like data residency and legal and regulatory alignment. - Security features such as data encryption, access controls, monitoring and alerts. - Scheduled and automated testing and validation. - Integration and compatibility with existing infrastructure, APIs and connectors and hybrid and multi-cloud support. - Customizable recovery plans and managed services, like day-today management, health checks and performance optimization.
+- Customer support, including availability, responsiveness and quality of support. - Service level agreements (SLAs) that define performance metrics like RTO and RPO targets, uptime guarantees and penalties for noncompliance. - Compliance and regulatory requirements, including meeting industry standards for compliance certifications, audits and regulatory requirements like data residency and legal and regulatory alignment. - Security features such as data encryption, access controls, monitoring and alerts. - Scheduled and automated testing and validation. - Integration and compatibility with existing infrastructure, APIs and connectors and hybrid and multi-cloud support. - Customizable recovery plans and managed services, like day-to-day management, health checks and performance optimization.

 Effective disaster recovery planning lets you allocate resources efficiently and prioritize the recovery of critical applications and data.
-Tiering your workloads helps you establish that your DRaaS solution is aligned with your continuity goals and that you've optimized your resource allocation.
+Tiering your workloads helps you establish that your DRaaS solution is aligned with your continuity goals and that you've optimized your resource allocation

-ReliaCloud: A Flexible DRaaS Solution
+Chapter 11: US Signal ReliaCloud: A Flexible DRaaS Solution

-US Signal offers flexible and comprehensive DRaaS solutions designed to meet the diverse needs of your business.
-ReliaCloud is customizable and designed to fit with whichever DR method you decide to go with and comes with a range of disaster recovery services, from basic backup and restore to advanced automated failover and continuous data protection.
+US Signal IT Solutions offers flexible and comprehensive DRaaS solutions designed to meet the diverse needs of your business.
+US Signal's ReliaCloud is customizable and designed to fit with whichever DR method you decide to go with and comes with a range of disaster recovery services, from basic backup and restore to advanced automated failover and continuous data protection.